InSourceIO/InSourceIO.github.io/_posts/posts/2018-08-27-innocuous-code-lurks-around-every-corner.md

 I'm using the `client_credentials` grant type for simplicity, but will eventually switch to `authorization_code`.

 <div class="alert alert-info" role="alert">
-    There's a pretty decent tutorial on this topic over at [Baeldung](https://www.baeldung.com/spring-security-oauth2-authentication-with-reddit).
+    There's a pretty decent tutorial on this topic over at <a href="https://www.baeldung.com/spring-security-oauth2-authentication-with-reddit">Baeldung</a>.
 </div>

 Here's a simple configuration using `@Value` properties from a `@PropertySource` pointing to `reddit.properties` in `src/main/resources`.